-John M. Bryson is McKnight Presidential Professor of Planning and Public Affairs at the Hubert H. Humphrey School of Public Affairs at the University of Minnesota.
-He works in the areas of leadership, strategic management, and the design of organizational and community change processes.
+John M. Bryson is McKnight Presidential Professor Emeritus at the Hubert H. Humphrey School of Public Affairs at the University of Minnesota.
+He works in the areas of leadership, strategic management, collaboration, and the design of organizational and community change processes.
 He wrote the best-selling and award-winning Strategic Planning for Public and Nonprofit Organizations, 5th Edition (2018), and co-wrote with Barbara C. Crosby the award-winning Leadership for the Common Good, 2nd Edition (2005).
 He is a Fellow of the National Academy of Public Administration.

 Professor Bryson holds a doctorate and master of science degree in urban and regional planning, and a master of arts degree in public policy and administration, all from the University of Wisconsin.
 He was awarded a BA degree in economics from Cornell University.